flyteorg/flyte/rsts/concepts/admin.rst

 Adding request filters
 ++++++++++++++++++++++

-We use `gRPC Gateway <https://github.com/grpc-ecosystem/grpc-gateway>`_ to reverse proxy http requests into gRPC.
+We use `gRPC Gateway <https://github.com/grpc-ecosystem/grpc-gateway>`_ to reverse proxy HTTP requests into gRPC.
 While this allows for a single implementation for both HTTP and gRPC, an important limitation is that fields mapped to the path pattern cannot be repeated and must have a primitive (non-message) type.
 Unfortunately this means that repeated string filters cannot use a proper protobuf message.
 Instead use the internal syntax shown below::